jhorzek/lessSEM/README.md

 # Transformations

-lessSEM allows for parameter transformations which could, for instance, be used to test measurement invariance in longitudinal models.
+lessSEM allows for parameter transformations which could, for instance, be used to test measurement invariance in longitudinal models (e.g., Liang, 2018; Bauer et al., 2020).
 A thorough introduction is provided in `vignette('Parameter-transformations', package = 'lessSEM')`.
-As an example, we will test measurement invariance in the `PoliticalDemocracy` data set (see also Liang, 2018; Bauer et al., 2020).
+As an example, we will test measurement invariance in the `PoliticalDemocracy` data set.

 ``` r
 library(lessSEM)